Health, Wealth, Kids

 Living in a bad marriage is very costly…expensive to your health, your wealth, and your entire family.
 People get physically ill in bad marriages.
-(1) Research shows that chronic relationship troubles increase the rate of heart disease, diabetes, weaken your immune system, and slow or inhibit healing from illness.
+(1) Research shows that chronic relationship troubles increase the rate of heart disease, diabetes, weakens your immune system, and slows or inhibits healing from illness.
 Yet just saying "we really don't get along" or "we're just not in love anymore" may not feel like a compelling reason to leave, especially if you have children.

 And divorcing is even tougher on your health than living with marital problems.

 Only the death of a spouse is more stressful than divorce according to decades years of research.

 Divorce ranks #2 as the second “Most stressful,” life events with 73 “stress points” out of 100.